List of breweries in Montana: Freefall Brewery

 Freefall Brewery is a family-owned brewery in Bozeman.

 Gally's Brewing Company

 Gally's Brewing Company is a family-owned brewery in Harlowton.
 Some of their most popular beers are the Hopley Creek pale ale and Collateral Damage IPA.

 Gild Brewing

 Gild Brewing is located in the former Crystal Theater in Missoula.
 They choose to have a rotating selection with no mainstays.
+At the 2025 Montana Beer Awards their Queen of Cups won bronze in the Hazy Pale Ales category.

 Glacier Brewing Company

 Glacier Brewing Company is a microbrewery in Polson, opened in 2002 by Dave Ayers.
 It was purchased December 5, 2019 by Ron May and then by Jeff Carter April 5, 2023.
 In 2023, they won People's Choice Award for Best Beer for its Snowpack Limoncello Seltzer at the Bigfork Brewfest.
 The manager in 2023 said seltzers make up to 30% of the brewery's production.

-Golden Triangle Brew Company

-Golden Triangle Brew Company, in Bigfork, is owned by Brandon Roberts and Stacia Fuzesy.
-It opened in 2017 in Fort Benton, moving to Big Fork in 2023.
-Their most popular beer is the Jalapeño Honey Hefe, which won Bell of the Ball at the 2021 Bigfork Brewfest.
-The company is named after a region in Montana known for production of barley, wheat, and other grains.